qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

    .. contents::
       :local:

-figure_layout_output_ shows the print layout with an example print layout, including each type of map item described in the previous section.
+The :ref:`figure below <figure_layout_output>` shows an example of print layout including each type of layout items described in the previous section.

 .. _figure_layout_output: